 Beginning in 2011, the Compensation Committee phased out certain perquisites for executives that were not considered consistent with emerging compensation practices, which resulted in discontinuing the annual car allowance, home security system allowance and club membership allowance.
 The Compensation Committee determined that financial counseling, long-term disability and personal liability insurance and a health check-up allowance were appropriate to continue because these benefits help ensure that the Company's executives maintain appropriate fiscal and physical health, which contributes to stable executive leadership for the Company.
 The aggregate value of these perquisites for 2012 is approximately \$14,450 for Mr. King and an average of approximately \$8,220 for the other named executives.
-While the Compensation Committee believes that the remaining perquisites are conservative and provide benefits to the Company, there are no tax gross-up payments associated with these perquisites.
+While the Company, there are no tax gross-up payments associated with these perquisites.
 For more information on perquisites in 2012, including the valuation and amounts, see the "Summary Compensation Table" below.